raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-You can create sprites which are the same colour as their surrounding which will make them invisible.
-Another sprite can then **appear** to come out from behind the invisible sprite.
+Sprites which are the same colour as their surrounding are invisible.
+Another sprite can **appear** to come out from behind the invisible sprite.
+This effect is useful for characters which appear out of a hole or through a doorway.

 --- no-print ---